Antony-SS/Laika-Lab-Feedback/feedback.md

 - Code snippets of what is going on under the hood is a great way for user to learn.

 Improvements:
-- When writing to the blockchain, which we do for the register function, that change has to be incorporated and mined.
+- When writing to the blockchain, which we do for the register function, that change has to be included in a block and mined.
 That means there is a long loading   time.
-This is not expressed to the user and those new to Blockchain (your target audience) may become confused
+This is not expressed to the user and those new to blockchain development (your target audience) may become confused
 - Didn't find code snipper button until I was done.
 Great feature that I think is at a weird place on interface.